-Upon issuance of the Series 2017 A Bonds, the Debt Reserve Requirement will be \$598,655,382.
-A portion of the proceeds of the Series 2017 A Bonds will be deposited in to the Debt Reserve Fund on the date of issuance of the Series 2017 A Bonds in order to fully satisfy the increase in the Debt Reserve Requirement resulting from the issuance of the Series 2017 A Bonds.
-See "ESTIMATED SOURCES AND USES OF FUNDS' herein.
+Upon issuance of the Series 2017 E and F Bonds, the Debt Reserve Requirement will be \$596,504,227.
+Since the amounts currently on deposit in the Debt Reserve Fund equal or exceed the Debt Reserve Requirement, no deposit to the Debt Reserve Fund will be made in connection with the issuance of the Series 2017 E and F Bonds.
 The entire amount of the Debt Reserve Requirement has been funded with proceeds of various Authority Bond issuances and other available funds of the Authority.